Isolo Public library: History

+The library was built by th K.A Junaid, who was the Sole administrator of Oshodi-Isolo local government from 98-99.

 Collections

 According to reports gathered in 2012 by the Guardian, there are about 168,812 books available for 177,573 readers and 138,721 are the volumes of books read in the libraries in Lagos altogether.

 Renovation

 Changes were made to the library to introduce new facilities such as fans, chairs, tables and air conditioning in order to reduce heat and make it more conducive for use.

 Structure

-Isolo Public library is large enough to contain about 120-150 people and according to the report from the Guardian's visit to the library, it opens at 8 am in the morning and closes in the evening around 4 pm.
+Isolo Public library is large enough to contain about 120-150 people and according to the report from the Guardian's visit to the library, it opens at 8 am and closes in the evening around 4 pm.